-The Downtown Westchester CDO is based upon the following principles:
+The Loyola Village CDO is based upon the following principles:

 - 1.)
 Compatibility.
-The Downtown Westchester area features a mixture of development types, including: traditional commercial buildings; office buildings; restaurant and auto-oriented uses such as parking structures; car rental lots; and auto repair facilities.
+The Loyola Village area features a mixture of development types, including: traditional commercial buildings; smaller office buildings; restaurant; and other retail uses.
 The design of such structures is influenced by use, development requirements, lot size, access, and unique site constraints.
 Within the context of these limitations, new development should maintain a basic consistency and compatibility within and between development projects, which can be achieved through consideration of setbacks, façade articulation, landscaping, and sign programs. - 2.)
 Context.
 Design Guidelines and Standards provide regulatory flexibility to allow project applicants to take cues from the environment, historical precedent, physical site data, as well as the goals, desires, and needs of the Westchester Community.
-Successful developments consider the context in which they are located and therefore help reinforce a positive identity for the Downtown district.
-Discretionary review will continue to allow for creative architectural features and landscaping that are reflective of Westchester while providing standards for consistent and quality design. - 3.)
+Successful developments consider the context in which they are located and therefore help reinforce a positive identity for the commercial district.
+Discretionary review will continue to allow for creative architectural features and landscaping that are reflective of the community while providing standards for consistent and quality design. - 3.)
 Activity: Good building and site design are integral to a thriving and active pedestrian-oriented mixed-use district.
 By facilitating an active street interface in new and existing buildings, design guidelines play an essential role in encouraging pedestrian activity, invigorating commercial uses and creating a safe environment.
 Use is also an important component in creating pedestrian activity.
 The guidelines and standards prohibit ground-floor uses that are inappropriate for creating pedestrian activity. - 4.)
-Interest: Architectural and landscape detailing that can be appreciated at pedestrian levels can help improve the appeal and identity of the Downtown area.
+Interest: Architectural and landscape detailing that can be appreciated at pedestrian levels can help improve the appeal and identity of the Village area.
 This detailing includes storefront ornamentation, reduction of blank surfaces, and the variation of scale, color and materials.
 Guidelines and standards based upon this principle address architectural theme, surfaces, windows, awnings, signage, architectural treatments, and building setbacks. - 5.)
-Quality: As new development occurs within the district, it should contribute in a positive manner to the overall visual identity of the Downtown area.
-The attractiveness of Downtown can be enhanced by the quality of building materials, attention to design details, limitations on signs and increased landscaping and maintenance.
+Quality: As new development occurs within the district, it should contribute in a positive manner to the overall visual identity of the Village area.
+The attractiveness of Loyola Village can be enhanced by the quality of building materials, attention to design details, limitations on signs and increased landscaping and maintenance.
 New development and renovation should also consider the full range of measures and sustainable building products and landscaping that will minimize the impact on the natural environment and conserve resources needed for construction and use.